Financial Resolutions For The New Year

 We advocate Buy/Hold strategies, rather than short-term trading.
 We recognize the excitement of day trading and swing trading long term (which are different schemes) discussed here.
 On the other hand, ‘boring” long investment strategies take advantage of compounding your returns, lower capital gain tax rates if you hold stocks more than a year, and allow you to ride out market volatility.

-12. Update Your Designated Beneficiaries
+12. Review Your Designated Beneficiaries and Estate Plan

 Chances are, if you are working, you have some assets.
 You likely received forms to complete at work, the bank, or online to designate beneficiaries.
 Beneficiary designations identify who your intended heirs are for most of your assets.
 These assets represent the non-probate property.
 These assets can be efficiently and effectively transferred outside of your last will, overriding your estate planning documents.
+Don’t neglect reviewing your estate plan either.

 The mistake many people make when designating their loved ones is that their designations may out-of-date or unreasonable.
 You thought it was cute that your boyfriend selected you (or so he said), so you reciprocated by naming him.